datapao/serverless-logging/README.md

 ![](logo512.png)
-# AWS Serverless logging
+# AWS Structured Serverless logging
-Cheap serverless logging system that scales automatically.
+Cheap structured serverless logging system that scales automatically.

 ## Create AWS infrastructure
 The following script will ask for the required input and then proceeds to create the necessary resources.